1. CINEMORE

 Desire to transform from a poor person to a rich person

-It is famous that Nagaharu Yodogawa once denied that Ripley was gay.
-Roger Ebert also wrote in a column that "although not directly mentioned, there is clearly a hidden level of homosexual attraction."
+It is a famous story that Nagaharu Yodogawa once pointed out that The Talented Mr. Ripley was homosexual.
+Roger Ebert also wrote in a column that "Though it is not directly mentioned, there is clearly a hidden level of homosexuality in the film."

-However, to be honest, with my level of appreciation, I don't really understand the taste.
-The scene where Ripley kisses herself in the mirror is often cited as the basis for the theory that Ripley is gay.
-Apparently, ``Ripley, who plays Philip, kisses the mirror, so it's the same as Ripley kissing Philip!
-That's why Ripley likes Philip!''
-But is that really true?
-To me, it just looks like a desire to transform, ``the poor want to metamorphose into the rich.''
+However, to be honest, I don't really get the flavor of this with my level of appreciation.
+The scene where The Talented Mr. Ripley kisses herself in the mirror is often cited as evidence that The Talented Mr. Ripley is homosexual.
+The explanation seems to be, " The Talented Mr. Ripley, who is playing Philip, kisses the mirror, so it's the same as The Talented Mr. Ripley kissing Philip!
+That's why The Talented Mr. Ripley loves Philip!"
+But is that really the case?
+To me, it just looks like a desire to transform, "a poor person wanting to metamorphose into a rich person."

-Certainly, the remake version of ``Ripley'' was deeply imprinted with that taste.
-Ripley, played by Matt Damon, clearly expresses her romantic feelings for Dickie, played by Jude Law (who plays the same role as Philip), and is also shown falling into a romantic relationship with a young man named Peter.
+Certainly, the remake of "The Talented The Talented Mr. Ripley" was strongly influenced by this.
+Matt Damon's character The Talented Mr. Ripley clearly expresses her romantic feelings for Jude Law's Dickie (who plays the same role as Philip), and the film also depicts her falling in love with a young man named Peter.

-In the remake of ``Ripley,'' the story begins when Ripley is asked by the millionaire Greenleaf to ``bring back his son Dickie (who has a different name but plays the same role as Philip)''.
-And Ripley studies jazz hard to get Dicky's attention.
-However, ``Purple Noon'' completely skips that important introduction.
-It's a rather tricky structure, but it produces the effect that, as the story progresses, Ripley becomes more mysterious and incomprehensible.
+In the remake of "The Talented The Talented Mr. Ripley," the story begins with The Talented Mr. Ripley being asked by the millionaire Greenleaf to bring back his idle son Dickie (the same character as Philip, but with a different name).
+The Talented Mr. Ripley then studies jazz hard to attract Dickie's attention.
+However, "Purple Noon" completely skips this important introduction.
+It's a pretty tricky structure, but it creates the effect that "as the story progresses, The Talented Mr. Ripley becomes more mysterious and incomprehensible."

 Yes, ``Purple Noon'' is a picaresque romance about an unknown man who commits murder and ends up destroying himself.